-- 1 Membership includes general education, special education, special education centers, multi-agency, and home school and private school special education services. - Membership includes students who attend an FCPS school and reside outside Fairfax County and the City of Fairfax.
-2 - 3 Membership for SY 2021-22 includes students who received instruction through the FCPS Virtual Program.
-Birth numbers only include births by mothers who reside in Fairfax County or the City of Fairfax. - 5.
+- Membership includes general education, special education, special education centers, multi-agency, and home school and private school special education services. - Membership includes students who attend an FCPS school and reside outside Fairfax County and the City of Fairfax.
+2 - Membership for SY 2021-22 includes students who received instruction through the FCPS Virtual Program.
+3 Birth numbers only include births by mothers who reside in Fairfax County or the City of Fairfax. - 5.
 Births for SY 2028-29 are projected due to not being available. - The impacts from COVID-19 continue to be uncertain and may affect the accuracy of the membership projections.
-Projections may vary from those used in the FY25 Budget.
-Dates for official budget counts are special education and special education preschool (December 1), nontraditional sites (January 31), and FCPS PreK (March 31).
+Dates for student membership projections and official budget counts are based on special education and special education preschool (December 1), nontraditional sites (January 31), and FCPS PreK (March 31).